Why Are We Confused About Words?

 Now Tononi and Koch try their best to do exhaustive, thorough, methodic science, so they do something none of the others have yet tried: they offer a definition of information.

-Again, look at the grammar and simplify that sentence: information refers to how a system in a state specifies a form.
-That’s pure (nonphysical) abstraction after abstraction after abstraction.
+Information refers to how a system in a state specifies a form?
+That’s pure abstraction after abstraction after abstraction.
 How does a system in a state specify a form?
 “Through its cause-effect power.”
 Given such lofty, esoteric ideas, it’s no surprise that they talk at times of a mysterious panpsychic “something” that fills the universe—the something which Koch compared to an electric charge.
-“It is in the air we breathe, the soil we tread on, the bacteria that colonize our intestines , and the brain that enables us to think.”[xxxvi]
-Recently he clarified: “IIT stipulates that any mechanism with intrinsic power, whose state is laden with its past and pregnant with its future, is conscious.”[xxxvii]
+“It is in the air we breathe, the soil we tread on, the bacteria that colonize our intestines , and the brain that enables us to think.”[xlviii]
+Recently he clarified:

-Well before we move on from neuroscience, there is one more, less common way that scientists—and, more often, philosophers—will talk about consciousness.
+Well before we move on from neuroscience, there is one more way that scientists—and, more often, philosophers—will occasionally talk about consciousness.
 And that is to call it an illusion or a hallucination.
-Here is how Anil K Seth, professor of Cognitive and Computational Neuroscience at the University of Sussex, explains it:
+Here is how Anil K Seth, professor of Cognitive and Computational Neuroscience at the University of Sussex in England and co-director of the university’s Sackler Center for Consciousness Science, explains it:

 For about five seconds that’s an interesting comparison.
-But it doesn’t offer an explanation of the perception of information, so we can move on.
-He is still trying to justify the same presupposition as everyone else—that somehow, some way, the organ in your skull can both perceive and produce immaterial meaning.
-“How does consciousness happen?
-Somehow, within each of our brains, the combined activity of many billions of neurons, each one a tiny biological machine, is generating a conscious experience.”[xxxix]
+Yet it doesn’t even try to offer an explanation of the perception of information.
+And it doesn’t take long to hear Seth taking that perception of meaning completely for granted: “How does consciousness happen?
+Somehow, within each of our brains, the combined activity of many billions of neurons, each one a tiny biological machine, is generating a conscious experience.”[li]

 In 1995 David Chalmers, professor of philosophy and director of the Centre for Consciousness at Australian National University, famously identified what he called “the hard problem of consciousness.”
 He said the easy problem was to explain how our brains process information in myriad complex ways.
-Although this requires massive amounts of research from teams of brilliant scientists, the work is relatively easy compared to the hard problem, which is to explain why we have subjective self-awareness—why we know what it means to see color (or as Carroll put it, “to experience the redness of red”) or feel pain or taste sweetness.
-I think he might agree that the hard problem is the topic of this chapter.
-Regardless, soon after Chalmers proposed the hard problem all philosophers and scientists were using that phrase.
+Although this requires massive amounts of research from teams of brilliant scientists, the work is relatively easy compared to the hard problem, which is to explain why we have subjective self-awareness—why we know what it means, as physicist Carroll put it, “to experience the redness of red”.
+Soon after Chalmers proposed “the hard problem” all philosophers and scientists were using that phrase.
 If you Google it, you’ll find it everywhere.
 It’s even the topic and title of a Broadway play.

 In 2014, nineteen years after articulating the hard problem, Chalmers discussed the progress that has been made on it at a TED talk: